aakash1233333/Nutrifitness-Chatbot/README.md

 chatbot to design a customised fitness schedule for the user.
 Additionally, the chatbot can offer users inspiration to persist with their training routines as well as advice on nutrition and exercise.

+Tech Stak Used 🦖
+1) Python
+2) Flask
+3) HTML
+4) CSS
+5) MICROSOFT DIALO GPT
+# WE HAVE TRY TO INTEGRATE MICROSOFT DIALO GPT A PRE TRAINED MODEL THAT CAN GENERATE RESPONSES WITH FLASK A POPULAR FRAMEWORK OF PYTHON.FOR AN FORNTEND SERVER HTML ,CSS,JAVASCRIPT HAVE BEEN USED.

+# IN OTHER PERIOD OF HACKATHON WE ARE THINKING TO TRAIN A MODEL USING NLP PROCESS WHICH WILL ONLY DELIVER DOUBTS RELATED TO FITNESS ONLY.